Nudged Elastic Band in Topological Data Analysis: Results

 \subsection{Optical image patches}

-The optical image database collected by \citet{VanHateren} contains a variety of indoor and outdoor scenes.
-From this database, \citet{Mumford} select a large random sample of $3 \times 3$ patches.
-Each patch is thought of as a point in $\R^9$ with coordinates the logarithms of grayscale pixel values.
+The optical image database collected by van Hateren and van der Schaaf in \cite{VanHaterenVanDerSchaaf} contains a variety of indoor and outdoor scenes.
+From this database, Lee et al.\ in \cite{LeePedersenMumford} select a large random sample of $3 \times 3$ patches, each thought of as a point in $\R^9$.
+The coordinates are the logarithms of grayscale pixel values, and they use the logarithm so that the relative reflectance of an object is invariant under changes in lighting intensity.
 Lee et al.\ define a norm measuring the contrast of a patch and select the high-contrast patches.
-They normalize each patch by subtracting the average patch value and dividing by the contrast norm.
-Lastly, Lee et al.\ change to the Discrete Cosine Transform (DCT) basis $\{e_1, e_2, \dots, e_8\}$, which maps the patches to the unit sphere $S^7 \subset \R^8$.
-Note $e_1$ and $e_2$ are horizontal and vertical linear gradients and $e_3$ and $e_4$ are horizontal and vertical quadratic gradients (Figure \ref{fig: opticalImages} in Appendex \ref{A: Additional data set information}).
+They normalize each patch by subtracting from each pixel the average of the nine coordinates, and by dividing by the contrast norm.
+They change to the Discrete Cosine Transform (DCT) basis $\{e_1, e_2, \dots, e_8\}$, which maps the patches to the unit sphere $S^7 \subset \R^8$.
+Note in Figure~\ref{fig: opticalImages} that $e_1$ and $e_2$ are horizontal and vertical linear gradients while $e_3$ and $e_4$ are horizontal and vertical quadratic gradients.
 Let $\cM$ be the resulting set of high-contrast, normalized, $3 \times 3$ patches.
-Though $\cM$ fills out all of $S^7$, some regions of the sphere are more dense than others.
+Each point of $S^7$ is close to some point of $\cM$, but the density of $\cM$ varies widely.